 - Handling complaints from individuals and regulators

-We can tailor our training packages to suit your business needs.
-Our GDPR compliance solicitors can provide training for general staff awareness of GDPR.
-Additionally, we can offer specific training for Data Protection Officers, Data Protection Managers and other staff members.
+We also offer staff training, and tailor our packages to suit your business needs.
+We can provide training for general awareness or specific training for Data Protection Officers, Data Protection Managers, and other staff members.

 - Assessing whether your organisation needs to appoint a Data Protection Officer, and documenting the reasons for the finding

 - Data flow mapping

 - Data processing activity reports (Article 30 reports)

 - Compliance gap reporting (including process improvement recommendations to minimise risk of non-compliance)